-John Entenza, the editor of the modernist publication Arts & Architecture, purchased a five acre plot of land neighboring the sea in the Pacific Palisades in 1941.
-This property, essentially a failed eucalyptus harvesting project by Abbot Kinney in the late 1890s, was largely undeveloped and an impossibly far distance from the Los Angeles city center.
-His intent for this eucalyptus grove was initially unclear, however, when plans to solve a housing crisis post-war began to swirl in Entenza’s mind, the grounds became the perfect space for the start of something monumentally “modern”: the Case Study Program.
-This program was to be a perfect post-war housing solution accessible to middle class America.
-The house designs would utilize industrial grade off-the-shelf or catalogue-ordered building materials in a residential context, showcasing a modern aesthetic that was still quite unusual for the time.
+John Entenza, the editor of the modernist publication Arts & Architecture, purchased a five-acre plot of land neighboring the sea in the Pacific Palisades in 1941.
+This land—formerly part of a failed residential development project by Abbot Kinney in the late 1890s— was mostly undeveloped and an impossibly far distance from the Los Angeles city center.
+Entenza’s intent for this eucalyptus grove was initially unclear; however, when plans to solve a housing crisis post-war began to swirl in his mind, the grounds became the perfect space for the start of something monumentally modern: the Case Study Program.
+This program intended to be the ideal post-war housing solution accessible to middle-class America.
+The house designs would utilize industrial-grade off-the-shelf or catalog-ordered building materials in a residential context, showcasing a modern aesthetic that was still quite unusual for the time.

 Today, all five homes are still remarkably intact and some boast more historic materials than others.
-While the Eames House is now a non-profit historic house museum visitable by appointment, the other homes remain as cherished private residences.
+While the Eames House is now a non-profit house museum visitable by appointment, the other homes remain as cherished private residences.
 Despite their lack of public access, one can still take a pleasant walk up the driveway, passing Neutra’s original, curved weeping mortar wall and the other properties on the way to the Eames House.

 Read the Arts & Architecture Magazine briefings here.